Rahil24k/TestColleborativePlatform/README.md

 # TestColleborativePlatform
-This repository is created to hands-on collaboration training for open-source projects
+This repository is created to hands-on collaboration training for open-source projects.
+GuideLines are coming soon.